From first appointment to final payment: How patient access drives revenue

-Yet, the entry points to care are still riddled with challenges: confusing workflows, lengthy wait times, and complexity around costs.
-With technology and patient expectations rapidly advancing, modernizing the access experience has moved from “nice-to-have” to “must-have” for any organization seeking growth.
+Yet the entry points to care are still riddled with challenges: confusing workflows, lengthy wait times, and complexity around costs.
+With technology and patient expectations rapidly advancing, modernizing the access experience has moved from nice-to-have to must-have for any organization seeking growth.

-The Problem with the Status Quo
+The problem with the status quo

 Even as digital tools proliferate, patient access remains one of healthcare’s biggest obstacles:

-The Case for Transformation
+The case for transformation

 The evolving role of patient access call centers